 Searching for the right job can be exciting and stressful.
 You did your due diligence by researching how to write a great resume and cover letter.
 It worked!
 The interview is scheduled.
 That’s great news.
 Now it’s time to learn how to answer the most common interview questions.

 Interviews come in many forms, especially these days.
 You may have an initial phone screening, a video call, or an in-person meeting.
 Some companies schedule conferences where a handful of people lob interview questions at a candidate.
 Maintaining poise and answering all the questions without fumbling when your career is on the line is a daunting task, but you can do it.

 You know you have what it takes to get the job done, but even the most common interview questions can trip you up when you’re nervous.
 Preparation will ensure that you put your best foot forward when you are face-to-face with the people who hold the key to your next career move.

 Understanding the types of job interview questions you are likely to be asked and what your prospective employer is looking for by asking them will help you gain confidence heading into your interview.
-In this guide to interview questions, you will find
+In this interview guide, you will find:

 - Overall tips on preparing for your interview

 - Different types of questions you might get depending on the type of interview

 - How to answer the most common questions for the beginning, middle, or end of the interview

 - Example answers for interview questions that examine your thinking

 Let’s ease in with some general hints on how to get ready for your interview.